griffisben/griffis_soccer_analysis/README.md

 ```
 ## Whoscored Match Report Example

+#### Please note that you are welcome to take some of the raw code and modify to your needs.
+If you do that, though, please ensure that you give me credit no matter how much you modify. thank you.

 #### Download a csv of events for a given match on the Detailed Tournaments section of Whoscored, and make a post-match report image
 ``` python
 whoscored_match_report(